csci-1301/csci-1301.github.io/lectures/090_if/readme.md

     !["A flowchart representation of the nested if-else statement"](img/activity_diag_vote_nested_if)

     - First, the program should test whether the user is a citizen.
-If not, there is no need to check the user's age, since he/she can't vote anyway
+If not, there is no need to check the user's age, since he/she cannot vote anyway
     - If the user is a citizen, the program should then test whether the user is over 18 to determine if he/she is old enough to vote.

 #### Using nested if statements